<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=406649&amp;fmt=gif">

 HRIS integration configuration; SSO setup; recognition categories, reward catalog, and platform branding finalized; test environment live for HR review

-SSO credentials for IT (one-hour IT touchpoint); HRIS API access or file export; brand logo and color review
+SSO credentials for IT (one-hour IT touchpoint); HRIS API access or file export; brand logo and color review (~1 hr)

 Week 3

-Manager enablement & communications prep
+Manager enablement & comms prep

 Manager training materials prepared; all-employee launch communication drafts; platform testing and QA; admin training for HR team